2 Enoch: Manuscript tradition

 2 Enoch has survived in more than twenty Old Bulgarian manuscripts and fragments, dated from the 14th to 18th centuries AD.
-These Old Bulgarian materials did not circulate independently, but were included in collections that often rearranged, abbreviated, or expanded them.
-Typically, Jewish pseudepigraphical texts in Slavic milieux were transmitted as part of larger historiographical, moral, and liturgical codexes and compendiums, where ideologically marginal and mainstream materials were mixed with each other.
+These Old Bulgarian materials did not circulate independently but were included in collections that often rearranged, abbreviated, or expanded them.
+Typically, Jewish pseudepigraphic texts in Slavic milieux were transmitted as part of larger historiographical, moral, and liturgical codexes and compendiums, where ideologically marginal and mainstream materials were mixed.

 2 Enoch exists in longer and shorter recensions.
 The first editors considered the longer version to be the original.
 Since 1921, Schmidt and many authors challenged this theory, and considered the shorter recension to be more ancient.
 Vaillant showed in 1952 that the additional parts found only in the longer version use more recent terms.
 Other scholars suggest that both of them preserve original material, and posit the existence of three or even four recensions.

 Two different ways of numbering verses and chapters are used for 2 Enoch: the more widely accepted is Popov's of 73 chapters, while De Santos Otero proposed division into 24 chapters.

 The best family of manuscripts are copies of the compilation of rearranged materials from Chapters 40–65 found in a 14th-century judicial codex titled The Just Balance (Merilo Pravednoe).
 It is the oldest of all the manuscripts.
 The main manuscripts of the longer version are designated R, J, and P. The main manuscripts of the shorter version are designated U, B, V, and N. Several other manuscripts exist.

 There is one fragment of 2 Enoch in Glagolitic in the Croatian dialect.
 It dates to the 17th century.

 Most scholars believe that the Old Bulgarian version was translated from one or more lost Greek versions, since the text attests to some traditions that make sense only in the Greek language.
 For example, a tradition found in 2 Enoch 30 that derives Adam’s name from the Greek designations of the four corners of the world.
 Semitisms found in various parts of the text, such as the words Ophanim and Raqia Arabot, point to the possibility of a Semitic original behind the Greek version.

 In 2009, four fragments in Coptic from Chapters 36–42 were identified.
 They follow the short recension and are related to Manuscript U.